PWManager/PWManager/README.md

     ```bash
     python main.py
     ```
-2. The app will open with a simple and intuitive interface, where you can add, view, generate, and delete passwords.
+2. The app will open with a simple and intuitive interface, where you can add, view, generate, and delete passwords (currently in Russian language).

 ## License
 This project is licensed under the MIT License.